UETHDA modifies commodity food distribution in response to COVID-19

 As a result of the COVID-19 pandemic, the Upper East Tennessee Human Development Agency is modifying commodity distribution procedures this month.

-Distribution takes place between 12 p.m. and 2 p.m. or when food commodities are gone.
+Distribution takes place between noon and 2 p.m. or when food commodities are gone, the release states.

 Post a comment as